voxduy/voxduy.github.io/_tabs/about.md

 ---

 > Hi there!
 It's a pleasure to see you here.
-Let some any words if you visited this site ^^ {: .prompt-info }
+Please leave some words if you visited this site ^^ {: .prompt-info }

 Some of words for introduction myself: